mag-e-williams/guard-scheduling-api/solution/typescript/README.md

-# Starting the Guard scheduling Application
+## Starting the Guard Scheduling Application

 Starting code for running a server using node, express and typescript.
 Jest and supertest for testing.